Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 ## Supported Widgets

+At least all Mendix Platform supported Widgets are supported.
 To see an up-to-date list of Mendix Platform supported Widgets: https://marketplace.mendix.com/link/supporttype/Platform

+For a comprehensive list of Widgets that can be Located, checkout the `Widget_Locators` folder in the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit) module.

-Locating a Widget is made as simple as possible by Menditect: use the microflows and entities from the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
+Locating a Widget is made as simple as possible by Menditect: use the microflows and entities from the MTA Mendix Frontend Testkit.
 It is possible to create the Teststeps manually, but it is easier to use the MTA build-in [feature](../../../mta/frontend-test#generate-teststeps) that generates the Teststeps for you.

 :::info auto visibility check
 By default, when a Locator microflow is executed, MTA will perform an `IsVisible` Assertion.
 If the element is not visible on the Page, the test will fail.
 This allows for early detection if Locator might fail.
 To disable this, use the `IsVisibleOptions` parameter of the Locator microflow.